Booking.com: best prices

 Close to Trapani in western Sicily, the town of Paceco (in the Mazara valley) has a history dating back beyond the prehistoric Neolithic period.
 Equally important for visitors, it is in a picturesque quiet agricultural region where melons, olives and grapes have been grown for many centuries.

 Within Paceco itself it is the churches that are the main attraction, as is often the case with Sicilian towns.
-There are various important churches to note as you explore, including the Mother Church of Saint Catherine of Alexandria (1615-1623) which contains some important paintings.
+There are various important churches to note as you explore, including the Mother Church of Saint Catherine of Alexandria which contains some important paintings.

 The reserve is especially well known for the varied and rare plants that can adapt to this unusual ecosystem and the wide range of birdlife, including many migratory birds that stop here.
-More than 200 species od bird have been identified, including herons, flamingos, spoonbills and marsh hawks.
+More than 200 species of birds have been identified, including herons, flamingos, spoonbills and marsh hawks.

 Salt is still extracted from the area using the same methods that have been used for centuries and with the aid of the ancient windmills that still dot the reserve.
 While in the Natural Reserve you can visit a Salt Museum, and learn more about the techniques used for extracting salt from the marshes.The museum is set inside one of the ancient salt mills.

 The salt works natural reserve can also be accessed from Trapani and Marsala.

 Places to visit nearby

 Erice is a lovely hill town with attractive medieval streets to explore and views over Trapani and the coast below.